 It's been a over a month since I've returned from Hong Kong and as usual I've had a large box of pearls in the corner of my office, patiently waiting to be sorted and turned into jewelry.
 This past week I finally made time to work with this new batch of pearls and get them ready to find a new "forever home".

-If you're a fan of the Pearls Of Joy Facebook Page
+If you're a fan of Pearls of Joy

 The one disappointment from the last gem show was the lack of ripples, or lack of quality ripples I should say.
 There must have been 1000's and 1000's of ripple strands available but the only ones of any quality were these cute little 10-11mm "baby" white ripples.
 I'm not complaining though, these strands(singles, doubles & ropes) tunred out amazing.

 I must admit I've really fallen for keshi pearls over the last year, I just love how every single pearl is unique, like pearly snowflakes.
 With that in mind I bought A LOT of keshi pearls this past trip.
 Right now I've made available white and fancy color keshi stud earrings, some really beautiful silver/blue keshi strands and later this week I'll add a full line of keshi torsades in peach. lavender and multi-color.

 Grace pearl co. is the undisputed leader when it comes to producing bead nucleated freshwater pearls(rounds & ripples).
 Some of the Edison pearls I bought have already left to new homes, some have been made into rings and the Holy Grail ripple pairs I bought were mounted as dangle earrings -- perfect for those not ready to jump into a full strand of Holy Grail ripples.